camillelamy/explainers/coop_reporting.md

 Then we modify the **obtain a new browsing context** step defined in COOP (this step happens when COOP triggers a Browsing Context Group switch):

 1. First, we check if there is a need to monitor accesses between this window and other windows in its fromer browsing context group.
-This is the case if the navigation's **cross-origin opener policy** has a *reporting endpoint* or any top-level **browsing contexts** in *browsingContext*'s *browsingContextGroup*'s **cross-origin opener policy** has a *reporting endpoint*.
-If ther is no need to monitor access, we can proceed normally.
+This is the case if *browsingContext* (the current browsing context) has an opener and the navigation's **cross-origin opener policy** has a *reporting endpoint* or *browsingContext*'s opener's **cross-origin opener policy** has a *reporting endpoint*.
+If there is no need to monitor access, we can proceed normally.
-2. If *browsingContext* (the current browsing context) has an opener, we create *newBrowsingContext* with that opener and mark the opener as closed.
+2. We create *newBrowsingContext* with *browsingContext*'s opener and mark the opener as closed.
 3. Instead of discarding *browsingContext*, we only discard its document.
-4. If the navigation's **cross-origin opener policy** has a *reporting endpoint*, we add *newBrowsingContext* to the opener's set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-from*).
+4. If the navigation's **cross-origin opener policy** has a *reporting endpoint*:
+	1. We add *newBrowsingContext* to the opener's set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-from*).
-5. For all top-level **browsing contexts** in *browsingContext*'s *browsingContextGroup* we check if their **cross-origin opener policy** has a *reporting endpoint*.
-We add all those who do to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-from*).
+	2. We add *newBrowsingContext* to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-to*).
-6. If the navigation's **cross-origin opener policy** has a *reporting endpoint*, we add *newBrowsingContext* to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-to*).
+5. If *browsingContext*'s opener's **cross-origin opener policy** has a *reporting endpoint*:
+	1. We add *browsingContext*'s opener's to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-from*).
-7. If *browsingContext*'s opener's **cross-origin opener policy** has a *reporting endpoint*, we add *newBrowsingContext* to *browsingContext*'s opener's set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-to*).
+	2. We add *newBrowsingContext* to *browsingContext*'s opener's set of *browsingContextsToNotifyOfAccess* (with *report-only* false and *report-accesses-to*).

-Step 4 above allows us to capture the COOP page's accesses to its opener.
+Step 4.1 above allows us to capture the COOP page's accesses to its opener.
+Step 4.2 allows us to capture the accesses made to a COOP page from windows in its former browsing context group.
-Step 5 allows us to capture the COOP page's accesses to windows it opened but that were placed in another *browsing context group*.
+Step 5.1 allows us to capture the COOP page's accesses to windows it opened but that were placed in another *browsing context group*.
 Note that the marking happens when the other window navigates.
-Step 6 allows us to capture the accesses made to a COOP page from windows in its former browsing context group.
-Step 7 allows us to capture the accesses made to a COOP page from windows it opened but that were placed in its former browsing context group.
+Step 5.2 allows us to capture the accesses made to a COOP page from windows it opened but that were placed in its former browsing context group.
+Again, the marking happens when the other window navigates.

 In report-only mode, we only check if a browsing context group switch would have happened if we enforced COOP.
 When this is the case:

+1. We need to check if we need to monitor accesses between this window and other windows that would have been in another browsing context group had coop been enforced.
+This is the case if *browsingContext* (the current browsing context) has an opener and the navigation's **cross-origin opener policy** has a *report-only reporting endpoint* or *browsingContext*'s opener's **cross-origin opener policy** has a *report-only reporting endpoint*.
+If there is no need to monitor access, we can proceed normally.
-1. If the navigation COOP has a *report only reporting endpoint*, add *browsing context* to its opener set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-from*).
+2. If the navigation's **cross-origin opener policy** has a *report only reporting endpoint*
+	1. We add *browsingContext* to its opener set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-from*).
+	2. We add *browsingContext* to *browsingContext*'set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-to*).
+3. If *browsingContext*'s opener's **cross-origin opener policy** has a *report only endpoint*
+	1. We add *browsingContext*'s opener to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-from*).
-2. Add all top-level **browsing contexts** in the **browsing context group** that have a COOP *report-only reporting endpoint* to *browsingContext*'s set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-from*).
+	2. We add *browsingContext*'s opener to *browsingContext*'s opener's set of *browsingContextsToNotifyOfAccess* (with *report-only* true and *report-accesses-to*).

+Step 2.1 allows us to capture accesses made by the COOP report-only page to its opener.
+Step 2.2 allows us to capture accesses made to the COOP report-only page by other windows in the browsing context group.
+Step 3.1 allows us to capture accesses made by a COOP report-only pages to other window it opens.
+Step 3.2 allows us to capture accesses made to a COOP report-only pages by other window it opens.

 After loading the page with COOP reporting, when the new browsing context navigates to another page that is cross-origin or no longer has the same COOP (including reporting), we remove it from the set of *browsingContextsToNotifyOfAccess* in all top-level browsing contexts.
-For each browsing context, if its set of *browsingContextsToNotifyOfAccess* becomes empty and it had been kept in step 3 above, we now discard it entirely.
+For each browsing context, if its set of *browsingContextsToNotifyOfAccess* becomes empty and it had been kept in step 3 of the first algorithm above, we now discard it entirely.

 >  Keeping the browsing context in the set of accesses to notify when
 >  navigating to a same-origin page with the same COOP allows to report issues
 >  when the first page of a site triggers the browsing context group switch,
 >  but the blocked access happens only on the second page of the site.

+#### Virtual browsing context group id

+In report-only mode, monitoring accesses is not enough to distinguish accesses from other windows that would be blocked (because they would be in another browsing context group) from those that wouldn;t be blocked (because they would be in the same browsing context group).
+To correctly assess those, we introduce the notion of *virtualBrowsingContextGroupId* to browsing contexts.
+Whenever we detect that the enforcement of a report-only COOP policy would have resulted in a browsing context group switch, we assign a new *virtualBrowsingContextGroupId* to the browsing context that is navigating.
+Whenever a new top-level browsing context is created, it inherits its *virtualBrowsingContextGroupId* from its creator.
+This allows us to easily know which browsing contexts would be in which different browsing context groups if COOP were enforced.

 ### WindowProxy changes

 From there, we modify **WindowProxy**'s property access.
-When trying to access a property on **WindowProxy**, we will check if the environment's *top-level browsing context* is inside the **WindowProxy**'s *top level browsing context*'s set of *browsingContextsToNotifyOfAccess*.
-If it is, and the environment is same origin with its *top-level browsing context*, then we inform the environment *top-level document* that one access to the **WindowProxy** was blocked.
+When trying to access a property on **WindowProxy**, we will check the **COOPAccessMonitors** of **WindowProxy**'s *top level browsing context*'s *browsingContextsToNotifyOfAccess*:
+1. For all **COOPAccessMonitors** with a *report-type* of *report-access-to*:
+	1. If the **COOPAccessMonitor**'s *report-only* value is true, and **WindowProxy**'s *top level browsing context*'s *virtualBrowsingContextGroupId* is the same as the environment's *top-level browsing context*'s *virtualBrowsingContextGroupId*, proceed.
+	2. Otherwise inform the *browsingContext* in the **COOPAccessMonitors** of a **blocked access to the COOP page from another window**, given the environment's *top-level browsing context*, the **COOPAccessMonitor** *report-only* value and the property being accessed.
+2. If there is a **COOPAccessMonitor** whose *browsingContext* is the environment's *top-level browsing context* and its *report-type* is *report-access-from*:
+	1. If the **COOPAccessMonitor**'s *report-only* value is true, and **WindowProxy**'s *top level browsing context*'s *virtualBrowsingContextGroupId* is the same as the environment's *top-level browsing context*'s *virtualBrowsingContextGroupId*, proceed.
+	2. If the environment is not same origin with its *top-level browsing context*, proceed.
+	3. Otherwise, inform the environment's *top-level document* of a **blocked access from the COOP page to another window**, given the **WindowProxy**'s *top level browsing context*, the **COOPAccessMonitor**'s *report-only* value, the property being accessed and the environment.

 > The same-origin check on the environment is there to not report accesses to other windows coming from cross-origin iframes.

+### Emit reports

-The document should then report a **blocked access from the COOP page to another window**.
-To do that, we generate a report for the COOP document URL, the current environment and the following body:
+When the document is notifed of a **blocked access from the COOP page to another window**, it should generate a report for the COOP document URL, the current environment and the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effective policy*: the *value* or *report only value* of the COOP page
-- *blocked window uri*: either the **opener document URL for reporting** or the **openee document URL for reporting**, as defined in the **Safe URLs for reporting** section
+- *blocked window uri*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
 - *violation*: "access-from-coop-page"
+- *property*: the window property being accessed
 - *source file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.

-## Report blocked accesses from other windows to the COOP page

-Finally, we would also like to report accesses to the COOP page that were blocked/would have been blocked by the enforcement of COOP.

-### Browsing context changes
+When the document is notifed of a **blocked access to the COOP page from another window**, it should generate a report for the COOP document URL, the current environment and the following body:

+- *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
+- *effective policy*: the *value* or *report only value* of the COOP page
+- *blocked window uri*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
+- *violation*: "access-to-coop-page"
+- *property*: the window property being accessed